 4 cloves garlic

 8 chicken legs

 Salt & Pepper

 Small dice onion and mince garlic.
 Sauté in some oil until just golden.
+Add turmeric and stir.
 Season chicken legs with salt and pepper and add to the pot and sauté for a few minutes on each side.